ztachip/ztachip/README.md

 # ztachip

-**An open-source AI accelerator for edge devices — computer vision and LLM inference on a low-cost FPGA**
+**An open-source AI accelerator for edge devices — computer vision and LLM inference on a low-cost FPGA or a custom ASIC**

 ztachip is an AI accelerator you can build yourself.
 Attach a camera and a VGA display to an Artix-7 development board, load the image, and it runs real
 workloads: edge detection, optical flow, motion detection and colour conversion, TensorFlow models, and small language models generating text locally, with nothing sent to a server.

+An FPGA is where you start, not where you have to stop.
+The RTL is generic VHDL with no vendor-specific primitives, so the same design can go into a custom **ASIC**, or a larger FPGA, or an SoC alongside your own logic — porting means mapping six small memory primitives to the new target and setting the core count to match the silicon you have.

 What makes it interesting is efficiency rather than peak speed.
 AI inference at the edge is limited by memory bandwidth, not compute — the cores spend most of